Vyral/tiffany-fykes-recruiting/_posts/2020-06-30-combatting-fear-with-facts.md

 &nbsp;

 I don’t know about you, but in these crazy COVID-19 times, things are changing almost faster than I’m able to keep up.
-I get asked this question by my agents frequently: “How do I help my sellers make the right decisions during this pandemic?” **The toughest part about navigating the world today is that there’s so much fear.&nbsp;**
+I get asked this question by my agents frequently: “How do I help my sellers make the right decisions during this pandemic?” **The toughest part about navigating the world today is that there’s so much fear. &nbsp;**

 In any market that creates fear in sellers, I employ the same tried-and-true tactic: Combat the fear with facts.
 Let your clients know what’s *really* going on in the market—not what their neighbors think is happening, not what the 24-hour news cycle thinks is happening, etc. Position yourself as the economist of choice right now by knowing your market data.
 For example, I can tell you that just last week, 1,092 homes sold in the seven counties that we service, and 1,089 homes went under contract.&nbsp;